Linux

 Introduction

-This Mac mini, like many machines, has a built-in wireless interface that could be used to create the intended wireless network.
-But, in most of cases, the card is not that reliable, and with a poor performance and low speed that does not worth using it.
-With this in mind, I choose touse a different approach.
-A proper Acess Point and this one provided by Unifi is reliable, cost-effective, and easy to use and setup.
+This Mac mini, like many machines, has a built-in wireless interface that can be used to create the desired wireless network.
+But in most cases, the card is unreliable, and with poor performance and low speeds, it is not worth using it.
+With that in mind, I choose to take a different approach.
+A proper Access Point, which Unifi provides, is reliable, cost-effective, and easy to use and configure.

 Physical Connection

-Remember to install the PoE feeder to supply power for the AP.
-Check whether the LEDs lights up to confirm that everything is working.
+Remember to install the PoE feeder supplying the AP.
+Check whether the LEDs light up to confirm that everything is working.

 ┌─────► AP Unifi U6 Lite